makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

 ![Showing a user's fingerprint in the console](/img/uploads/ebevt8z.png)

-As you can see, the `fingerprint` variable that you logged to the console contains dozens of components that are used to create your unique visitor ID.
-These components are actually useful on their own for blocking bots.
-For example, you might be able to spot inconsistencies in the bot’s reported hardware or software.
-You might also find that specific combinations of values tend to indicate bot traffic.
+The `fingerprint` variable that you logged to the console contains dozens of components to create your unique visitor ID.
+These components help block bots.
+You might find that specific combinations of values tend to indicate bot traffic.

 This approach requires a lot of data or existing knowledge of the specific bots you're trying to prevent.
 Another method (which I'll show you below) uses the unique `visitorId` to detect when a visitor attempts to use a known username with a new browser fingerprint.

 ### Detecting and Mitigating Bot Traffic Based on Fingerprint

-Bots are often run on shared accounts to scrape data or run brute force attacks on login pages.
+Bots often run on shared accounts to scrape data or brute force attacks on login pages.
 For example, an attacker might buy a license to your software and then run a bot that downloads and resells this information to others.
-In that case, the attacker’s bot will likely have a different fingerprint than the legitimate user who logged in, so you can check usernames against known fingerprints to slow this kind of attack down.
+In that case, the attacker's bot will likely have a different fingerprint than the legitimate user who logged in, so you can check usernames against known fingerprints to slow this kind of attack down.

 First, you need a list of usernames and visitor IDs from your fingerprint in the previous section.
 In production, you’ll use an API to store this data on the server, but for demonstration purposes, just add an object to the top of your `src/App.js` file: